marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 ![Iceberg the Beefy at sunset with the moon rising](./images/van-sunset.jpg)

 In this post, I'll share how I make van life work with a full-time job as an engineering manager for a remote website startup.
 It isn't always easy, and very much **not a vacation** when I'm working.
 Still, it's a privilege to be able to choose this lifestyle, as not everyone has that luxury.
 We've gotten to go the back way to places and chase the winter storms and sunny weather I've always dreamed of.
-With some planning, dedication, and a work/life situation that allows you to get away, it is possible to work remotely on the road and break up your regular routine.
+With some planning, discipline, and a work/life situation that allows you to get away, it is possible to work remotely on the road and break up your regular routine.

 ## What prompted this lifestyle?